hpaluch/ispMach-learn-verilog/README.md

 # Table of contents

-Plese go to [Main Project Page] for table of contents and introduction
+Please go to [Main Project Page] for table of contents and introduction

 # Lesson 1 - direct wire